-In addition, our Board of Directors adopted a non-employee director compensation policy in November 2020 that became effective December 3, 2020 and is applicable to all of our non-employee directors.
-This compensation policy provides that each such non-employee director will receive the following compensation for service on our Board of Directors:
+Our Board of Directors adopted a non-employee director compensation policy in November 2020 that is applicable to all of our non-employee directors.
+The compensation policy was amended effective as of January 2022 and April 2022, each following a review of the program.
+As in effect for 2021, our compensation policy provided that each non-employee director will receive the following compensation for service on our Board of Directors:

-- an annual cash retainer of \$35,000; - an additional annual cash retainer of \$30,000 for service as Chairman of Board of Directors; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating And Corporate Governance Committee, respectively; - an additional annual cash retainer of \$15,000, \$10,000 and \$8,000 for service as chair of the Audit Committee, Compensation Committee and the Nominating And Corporate Governance Committee, respectively; - an initial option grant to purchase 30,000 shares of our common stock on the date of each such non-employee director's appointment to our Board of Directors, with the shares vesting in 36 equal monthly installments, subject to continued service as a director through the vesting date; and - an annual option grant to purchase 15,000 shares of our common stock on the date of each of our annual stockholder meetings, with the shares vesting on the earlier of the first anniversary of the date of grant or the next annual stockholders meeting, subject to continued service as a director though the applicable vesting date.
+- an annual cash retainer of \$35,000 (increased to \$40,000 effective as of January 2022); - an additional annual cash retainer of \$30,000 for service as Chairman of Board of Directors; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively (not applicable to committee chairs); - an additional annual cash retainer of \$15,000, \$10,000 and \$8,000 for service as chair of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an initial option grant to purchase 30,000 shares of our common stock (amended to an option covering 36,000 shares of our common stock effective as of April 2022) on the date of each such non-employee director's appointment to our Board of Directors, with the shares vesting in 36 equal monthly installments, subject to continued service as a director through the vesting date; and an annual option grant to purchase 15,000 shares of our common stock (amended to an option covering 18,000 shares of our common stock effective as of April 2022) on the date of each of our annual stockholder meetings, with the shares vesting on the earlier of the first anniversary of the date of grant or the next annual stockholders meeting, subject to continued service as a director though the applicable vesting date.
 In addition to the initial option grant described above, in the event a director is appointed prior to an annual stockholder meeting, such director will receive a prorated annual option grant.

-Each of the options granted under our non-employee director compensation policy will be granted under our 2020 Plan, the terms of which are described in more detail above under the section titled "Executive Compensation-Equity Compensation Plans-2020 Equity Incentive Plan."
+Each of the options granted under our non-employee director compensation policy will be granted under our 2020 Plan.
 Each option awarded to directors under the non-employee director compensation policy will be subject to accelerated vesting upon a "change in control" (as defined in the 2020 Plan).
 The term of each option will be ten years, subject to earlier termination as provided in the 2020 Plan.